harfbuzz/harfbuzz/docs/repacker.md

 operations:

 *  The number of incoming edges to each node is cached.
-This is required by the Kahn's algorithm portion of boths sorts.
+This is required by the Kahn's algorithm portion of both sorts.
 Where possible when the graph is modified we manually update the cached edge counts of affected nodes.

 *  The distance to each node is cached.
 Where possible when the graph is modified we manually update